Search Results for

 Manage connection info

 The component provides a page to manage the server connection.
 The system can use a connection that was created when invoking an SSH method to interact with the SSH Plugin.
-If connection info does not pass as parameters, it will use plugin settings by default.
+If the connection info is not passed as parameters, the plugin settings are used by default.

 img